EliaTogni/Univault/Classes/Simulation.md

 **Claim**:<br />
 Let $X_1, \dots, X_n$ be a set of independent exponential random variables of rate $\lambda_i$ for $i = 1, \dots, n$.
 Then, the minimum $\min\{X_1, \dots, X_n\}$ is, again, an exponential random variable with rate $\sum_{i = 1}^{n} \lambda_i$, independently on which $X_i$ is the smallest.

+This is kinda the counterpart of the property of Poisson random variables of being invariant to aggregation and disaggregation.

 **Proof**:<br />
 Let $M$ to be the minimum $\min\{X_1, \dots, X_n\}$.
 Let